yosefk/checkedthreads/README.md

 we need to handle the .got.plt business because as long as you don't use -static, which you can't if you want valgrind to work, you're going to have these in standard libraries.

+currently missing - thread-local storage and some lock-free primitives (a histogram, an unordered list). another big thing is automatic configuration and testing.

 Coding style
 ============